 Opuntia is a genus of about 200 species in the cactus family (Cactaceae), native to North and South America, from Canada to Argentina.

 Opuntias have a unique shape and structure.
 The green segments are not leaves, but swollen water-storing stem segments – cladodes.
 The flat surfaces of these cladodes are covered with areoles that have tiny spines called glochids.
-Evolutionarily speaking, the leaves are modified into spines to protect the plant against predators.
+Evolutionarily speaking, the leaves are modified into spines to protect a plant against predators.
 The flowers are usually cup-shaped and yellow in color.
 Opuntias are attractive, easy to grow and excellent for any garden.
-They are one of the most beautiful flowers in the cactus world!
+They are one of the most beautiful plants in the cactus world!

 Opuntia is a symbol of hope.